jorexdeveloper/java-utils/ScientificCalculator/README.md

   -d, --delimeter=<string>
                     Used with -w to specify 'string' as  a delimeter/
                     separator for the words.
-  -1, --format-all-uppercase
+  -A, --format-all-uppercase
                     Used with -w to convert all the words to uppercase.
-  -2, --format-first-letter-uppercase
+  -a, --format-first-letter-uppercase
                     Used with -w to convert only the first letter of
                     the first word to uppercase.
-  -3, ---format-first-letter-uppercase-all
+  -e, ---format-first-letter-uppercase-all
                     Used with -w to convert the first letter of each
                     word to uppercase.
   -f, --format-first-letter-uppercase-range=<range>
                     Used with -w to convert the first letter of each
                     word after 'range' digits in the answer from the
-                    right to uppercase (Experimental)
+                    right to uppercase (Experimental).
   -h, --help
                     Print this message end exit.
   -l, --list
                     Print a list of supported operations and symbols
                     and exit.

- The answers to the supplied expressions are all output to System.out
-in the order in which they are supplied, using the specified format if if any.
-If none are supplied as arguments they are read from
+  The answers to the supplied expressions are all output to System.out in the order in which they are supplied, using the specified format if if any.
+If none are supplied as arguments they are read from System.in.
-System.in.

- Note: Unfortunately, concatenation of short commands e.g -wrd1f is
+  Combining of short options e.g [-wrdA [args]] is allowed and all
-       currently not supported and will be interpreted as an expression resolving to a Syntax error!
+arguments for the combined options (if any) must immediately follow the combined options in their respective order.
   All mandatory arguments for short options are mandatory for long
 options too.
   All supplied arguments excluding the above are considered to be
 expressions.
   By default, if -w specified without any formats, the output is all
 converted to lower case.
- Incase multiple options resolving to the same function are supplied,
-the last option ovewrites any preceding ones.
+  Incase multiple options resolving to the same function are supplied, the last option ovewrites any preceding ones.
 ```